-The Bank's audited annual financial statements for 2012, 2013 and 2014, together with a copy of external auditor's report, are enclosed with this Prospectus as Appendix A.
+The Bank's audited annual financial statements for 2012, 2013 and 2014, as well as not audited financial statements for 2015 together with a copy of external auditor's report, are enclosed with this Prospectus as Appendix A.

 There are no contracts which have been entered into by the Bank outside its normal course of business and which remain in effect within the 2 years preceding the submission of the Prospectus which exceed 5 percent of the Bank's capital stated in the audited financial reports of the Bank for the year ended 31 December 2014.